Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Methods

 Large scale 3D DDD simulations allow for a detailed study of the microstructure evolution, which are driven by thermo-mechanical residual stresses induced by the cool-down of LPBF processing on dislocation level.
 All DDD simulations conducted in this work employ an in-house modified version of the 3D DDD open-source code ParaDiS \cite{arsenlisEnablingStrainHardening2007}, which is modified to allow for atomistically informed cross-slip mechanisms \cite{husseinMicrostructurallyBasedCrossslip2015}.

 To adequately model the dislocation microstructure evolution in 316L SS alloys, a physically meaningful representation of the dislocation mobility and interaction in the chemical environment of 316L involving solute microsegregation was considered.
 The correct dislocation mobility including atomic misfit stresses and their spatial variations induced by the alloying elements are derived from the elastic interaction between the solutes and a dislocation segment according to \cite{varvenneTheoryStrengtheningFcc2016,varvenneSoluteStrengtheningRandom2017}.
-By accounting for thermal activation, a temperature-dependent CRSS of the dislocation can be described as in \cite{leysonSoluteStrengtheningHigh2016}.
-A detailed explanation of the model and its implementation in 3D DDD can be found in \cite{sudmannsEffectLocalChemical2021,sudmannsInterplayLocalChemistry2022}.
+In this model, the critical resolved shear stress (CRSS) for a dislocation segment is derived from the elastic interaction between the solutes and a dislocation segment.
+It can be quantified by an energy barrier $\Delta E_b$, which the dislocation must overcome after reaching the zero-temperature strength $\tau_c^0$.
+By accounting for thermal activation, a temperature-dependent CRSS of the dislocation can be described as in \cite{leysonSoluteStrengtheningHigh2016} A detailed explanation of the model and its implementation in 3D DDD can be found in \cite{sudmannsEffectLocalChemical2021,sudmannsInterplayLocalChemistry2022}.
 The shear modulus and the Poisson ratio used in the DDD model are temperature-dependent and have been compiled from literature \cite{ChaudhuryAtlas,desu2016mechanical,Byun2017a}.
 Furthermore, the dislocation drag coefficient in the dislocation mobility law was chosen according to an estimation for stainless steels which has recently been obtained from molecular dynamics (MD) simulations for Fe$_{0.7}$Ni$_{x}$Cr$_{0.3 - x}$ \cite{chuTemperatureCompositionDependent2020} using $x=0.15$.